 (Hint: Common Carriers aren’t moving companies!
 You need more rugged packaging)

 If you ship with the Common Carriers found online, you need to beware: your freight will be transferred multiple times and can be damaged by forklifts if not properly packaged.
-In fact, the Carriers, even though they picked up the freight, are not required to pay claims if your freight wasn’t packed in tough packaging like wooden crates or heavy duty corrugated boxes and then properly secured by strapping to the skid.
-Drivers do not know the prescribed way your commodity must be packed to be compliant with all the Rules of their Carrier’s tariff and the national standards their Tariff goes by, which are determined and vary by commodity.
+In fact, the Carriers, even though they picked up the freight, are not required to pay claims if your freight wasn’t packed in tough packaging like wooden crates or heavy-duty corrugated boxes and then properly secured by strapping to the skid.
+Drivers do not know the prescribed way their commodity must be packed to be compliant with all the Rules of their Carrier’s tariff and the national standards their Tariff goes by, which are determined and vary by commodity.

 IT IS YOUR RESPONSIBILITY TO MAKE SURE THAT YOUR PACKAGING IS SUPER RUGGED if you expect your shipment to be insured if there is damage or missing items.